 kind: Deployment apiVersion: apps/v1beta1 # underlying Kubernetes version metadata: name: ncache labels: app: ncache spec: replicas: 2 template: metadata: labels: app: ncache spec: nodeSelector: "beta.kubernetes.io/os": linux containers: - name: ncache image: docker.io/alachisoft/ncache:enterprise-server-linux-5.0.2 ports: - name: cache-mgmt-tcp # for tcp communication containerPort: 8250 - name: cache-mgmt-http # for http communication containerPort: 8251 ... # remaining necessary ports |

-For the cluster to understand that what you are creating is going to be a deployment pod, you need to mention “kind” as Deployment.
+To ensure the cluster recognizes what you are creating as a deployment pod, you need to mention “kind” as Deployment.
 What you need to be wary of here is the underlying version of Kubernetes under the “apiVersion” tag.
-Kubernetes keeps modifying this version number so, you need to be careful when deploying NCache that this version number is set to the corresponding version number of underlying Kubernetes.
+Kubernetes frequently updates this version number, so ensure it matches your Kubernetes deployment when deploying NCache.

-The number of “replicas” here indicates the number of pods this deployment is going to have, which in this case is 2.
-You can change this value as per your requirement.
-Under the “containers” tag, you provide the path to the NCache Enterprise Server Docker image.
-You can find this path on Docker Hub.
+The number of “replicas” here indicates the number of pods for this deployment, which is set to 2 in this case, but you can change this value as per your requirement.
+Under the “containers” tag, you provide the path to the NCache Enterprise Server Docker image, which is available on Docker Hub.

 1 |